 - corporate governance (eg. legal, compliance, strategic planning, audit, risk management, organisational culture and ethics)

 - business/finance management/public administration (eg. asset management, accounting, information technology, human resource, marketing and senior public sector management)

 - clinical practice/provision of health services to patients (medical, nursing, allied health and other health professionals and paraprofessionals)

 - expertise, knowledge or experience in relation to Aboriginal health

 What will be the term of appointment?

-Board members will be appointed for a term up to four (4) years and are eligible for reappointment for an additional four (4) years.
+Board members will be appointed for a term up to five (5) years and are eligible for reappointment for an additional term up to five (5) years.

 What probity checks are undertaken?